sls1005/trime-config/README.md

 Patch files for Trime.

-Chinese characters used in some of the labels are transformed into Traditional characters.
+Chinese characters used in some of the keys and buttons are replaced with Traditional characters or other symbols.

-In addition, some of the keys are rearranged to meet the small screens of smartphones.
+In addition, some of the buttons are rearranged to meet the small screens of smartphones.

 ### Usage

-Put the `.yaml` files into `/storage/emulated/0/` and then re-sync them.
+Put the `.yaml` files into `/storage/emulated/0/rime`, then re-sync them.